Desecration of the dead is as old as war itself

 In his World War II memoir "With the Old Breed," E.B.
-Sledge writes of seeing the bloated, blackened corpse of a fellow Marine on the Pacific island of Peleliu, his head and hands cut off, his severed penis stuffed in his mouth.
+Sledge wrote of seeing the bloated, blackened corpse of a fellow Marine on the Pacific island of Peleliu, his head and hands cut off, his severed penis stuffed in his mouth.

 "My emotions solidified into rage and a hatred for the Japanese beyond anything I ever had experienced," he wrote.
 "From that moment on I never felt the least pity or compassion for them no matter what the circumstances.
 My comrades would field-strip their packs and pockets for souvenirs and take gold teeth, but I never saw a Marine commit the kind of barbaric mutilation the Japanese committed if they had access to our dead."

 Urinating on the dead is not exactly a new idea.

 In the same book, Sledge wrote with disgust about a young Marine officer on Okinawa: "If he could, that 'gentleman by the act of Congress' would locate a Japanese corpse, stand over it, and urinate in its mouth.
 It was the most repulsive thing I ever saw an American do in the war.
 I was ashamed that he was a Marine officer."